2023 World Athletics Championships – Women's 4 × 400 metres relay: Round 1

-The two heat of round 1 were held on 26 August, starting at 19.55 (UTC+2) in the evening.
-The first three teams in each heat and the next two fastest teams overall qualified for the final.
-In the first heat, the team of Nigeria was disqualified for a fault at recovering a dropped baton (TR24.6) and the team of France advanced to the final by referee's decision.
+Seventeen national teams competed in the two heats of round 1 on 26 August in the evening, starting at 19.55 (UTC+2).
+Eight teams, the first three teams in each heat and the next two fastest teams overall, qualified for the final.
+In the first heat, the team of Nigeria was disqualified for a fault at recovering a dropped baton (TR24.6) and the team of France additionally advanced to the final by referee's decision.
 In the second heat, the Italian team set a national record of 3:23.86 min, the Hungarian team set a national record of 3:27.79 min, and the team of the United States was disqualified for passing the baton outside the takeover zone (TR24.7).